Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Other planetary cases

 \subsection{Stellar contamination}

-Since \exo{K2}{-18}{}\ (the host star of our model case for sub-Neptunes) is a less active star than TRAPPIST-1 (the host star of our model case for terrestrial planets), we use a different set of stellar contamination parameters for training our algorithms.
-For the photospheric temperature, we use a fiducial value of $T_\mathrm{phot} = 3500$ K, which is inside the range of temperatures estimated for \exo{K2}{18}{} (see \autoref{tab:k218b}).
-For the temperature of spots and faculae we use the ansatz in \citet{rackhamTransitLightSource2018}, namely $T_\mathrm{spot}$=$0.86 \times T_\mathrm{phot}$ and $T_\mathrm{fac} = T_\mathrm{phot} + 100$ K. Finally, we use four equidistant values of the spot- $f_\mathrm{spot}$ and faculae- $f_\mathrm{fac}$ covering fractions between 0.0 and 0.3 which are systematically lower than those we used for TRAPPIST-1 (see \autoref{tab:retrieval_priors}).
+Since \exo{K2}{-18}{}\ (the host star of our sub-Neptune model) is less active than \exo{TRAPPIST-1}{}{} (our terrestrial planet baseline), we adapt the stellar contamination parameters used to train our algorithms and use four equidistant values for the spot covering fraction $f_\mathrm{spot}$ (from 0.0 to 0.3) and four for the faculae covering fraction $f_\mathrm{fac}$ (from 0.0 to 0.4).
+For the training grid, we sample three photospheric temperatures, $T_\mathrm{phot} = 3400$, $3500$, and $3600$ K, spanning the range estimated for \exo{K2}{-18}{} (see \autoref{tab:k218b}).
+The temperatures of spots and faculae follow the ansatz from \citet{rackhamTransitLightSource2018}, with $T_\mathrm{spot} = 0.86 \times T_\mathrm{phot}$ and $T_\mathrm{fac} = T_\mathrm{phot} + 100$ K.